Sevalas/spring-challenge/README.md

 - [PUT]{{host}}/task-manager/update-task/{task-id}
 - [DELETE]{{host}}/task-manage/delete-task/{task-id}

-✨**With Swagger we can use the doccumentation ui throug this url**✨ [{{host}}/swagger-ui.html](http://localhost:8080/swagger-ui.html)
+✨**With Swagger we can use the documentation-ui through this url**✨ [{{host}}/swagger-ui.html](http://localhost:8080/swagger-ui.html)

 The Interface of a task in this application is: